Causey Farm

 • Turn left and continue straight past the gates of Drewstown House for about two miles.
 (The road to Athboy turns right at these gates but you go straight ahead).

-• Our house is the first past Girley Hall and the two facing graveyards - a stone house on the right hand side - as you go up a hill.
+• The farm house is the first past Girley Hall and the two facing graveyards – a stone house on the right hand side – as you go up a hill.